YiJiePV/YiJiePV/README.md

 - 🔭 I’m currently working towards a master's degree in artifical intelligence at the University of Texas at Austin!
 - 🌱 I graduated from Seattle Pacific University with a bachelor's degree in computer science!
 - 👯 I’m looking to collaborate on pretty much anything.
-I am undecided on which area I want to work in, but I am currently growing an interest in AI and Machine Learning.
+I am undecided on which area I want to work in, but I am currently growing an interest in AI and Machine Learning, particularly in Reinforcement Learning.
 - 🤔 I’m looking for help with improving my coding and communication skills and exploring various career paths in computer science.
 - 📫 How to reach me/get to know me:
   - Email: karenaqian@outlook.com